 Fundamentally I’m a 3D artist, but when I find it suitable in an artwork I’ll mix any media.
-I definitely like to mix both media and materials because it gives me so many more possibilities.
+I definitely like to mix both media and materials because of the enormous amount of options open to me

 My bagage of different European cultures makes my art hybrid in a certain way.
 Artist friends claim that my art has a Scandinavian touch or expression, but it is not Scandinavian as such if I’m to believe Danish friends and family.
 It’s definitely influenced by the various countries I’ve been living in.

 I’m much too curious to be satisfied with only one material, technique or medium so I happily mix, -hybridize-, when I find it appropriate to the artwork I’m making.
 Likewise I have a multitude of ideas and directions overwhelming me when working on a piece of art.
 The challenge to me is to avoid weakening my artwork with my “expansionism” both in material and in idea.
 This involves pruning down in order to obtain a stronger image.
 Certainly, I have to apply “less is more” because I often have too much of “more.”